ahmadsuleman/AI-based-car-parking-using-reinforcement-learning/README.md

 ## Project Strcture
-- Project Files contain the Prefeb for Unity Simulation
+- Project Files: contain the Prefeb for Unity Simulation
 - Related scripts are provided in the scripts folder
 - Pretrained weights for SAC and PPO along with training configuations are given with filenames SAC_MBR and PPO_MBR respectively.